international employment law firm alliance L&E Global

 Men and women have the right to be paid the same for the same, or equivalent, work (see 6.
 Pay and Equity Laws).

-All workers (not just employees) have had the right to a written itemised pay statement (a ‘payslip’) at the time, or before, their wages are paid to them, to enable them to establish whether they have been paid correctly.
+All workers (not just employees) have the right to a written itemised pay statement (a ‘payslip’) at the time, or before, their wages are paid to them, to enable them to establish whether they have been paid correctly.
 Payslips must include the number of hours paid for where an individual is paid on an hourly rate basis.

 Maximum Working Week